It’s that age-old dilemma, applied to one of the largest financial transactions you may ever make: Which step should come first?

 So…What Should You Do?

 First, assess your personal needs.
-If you have kids starting school, pets that would need boarded, a new job waiting for you, or other major considerations, that will certainly affect your timeline.
+If you have kids starting school, pets that would need boarding, a new job waiting for you, or other major considerations, that will certainly affect your timeline.
 Decide where you can be flexible and where you cannot.

 Lastly, have a backup plan ready—just in case.
 As you know, it’s pretty easy for a closing to become delayed for myriad reasons.